-The base of the pyramid is a wide square and the apex is pointed so it is natural that the structure would remain intact.
-But more important is the uniformity maintained in the slopes on all four sides.
-Four corners at the base have to be at equal angles.
-If this is not ensured, then not only all the four edges would not meet at the top but the weight of the pyramid would also not be distributed evenly all over the base.
-With about 5 million tons of weight being borne by the slabs at the base, some would break because of more pressure on one side and less on the other.
-In the course of time, there would be further cracks in the broken slabs of the stone.
-If the weight of the pyramid causes the slab to slip even a little, those above would also get dislodged.
-The pyramid will eventually fall apart.
+In appearance, the base of the pyramid is a wide square, and the apex is pointed at the end, so it is just natural that the structure would remain intact, mainly because of its well-balanced shape.
+But what most interesting about the pyramid is the uniformity maintained in the slopes found on all four sides.
+Four corners at the base of the structure would need to be built or arranged at equal angles.
+If this measurement is not followed, not only will all the four edges not meet at the top once the pyramid is fully built, but the weight of it would also not be distributed evenly at all sides.
+With about five million tons of weight pushed down by the slabs at the top of the base, some of these slabs would break because of the pressure applied by those at the upper portions of the pyramid.
+Over the years, there would be further cracks that will appear at the broken slabs of the stone.
+If the weight of the pyramid causes a few slabs to slip even a little, those above will get dislodged.
+The pyramid will eventually fall apart if all the slabs are not equal in terms of their proper placement and weight distribution.

-When the construction work of pyramids was undertaken in the Nile River valley modern engineering instruments were not invented.
-This really makes historians wonder why and how Egyptians took on such a gigantic engineering project of building pyramids.
-Without machines to assist in the construction work, it would have taken a large number of workmen to do the job.
+The mystery behind the pyramid’s formation really makes researchers wonder why and how Egyptians took on such a gigantic engineering project of building pyramids while knowing that they don’t have instruments to do it quickly.
+Without machines to assist in the construction, it would have taken a large number of workmen to build the pyramid.
+The theories as to how the Egyptians were able to create such a magnificent structure are still being debated until today.